MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-1-Product-catalog.md

 25. Select the **Pricing Information** tab, enter *199* for Amount and select **Save & Close.**
 26. If Auto publish is enabled, skip this step.
 Otherwise, select **Publish** and **Confirm** to publish the Product.
 27. From the left menu, select **Products.**
 28. The products you created should show up on the All Products, Families & Bundles view.
 You can switch to this view by selecting the **˅** dropdown icon next to the default view title.
-You can use the **Filter by keyword box** to search for your prefix to find your products.